Antoine-Alexis Perier de Salvert: Career in the French Navy

 In 1712 he took command of the Lion and captured 37 merchant ships.

 In 1716 he moved to the service of the Compagnie du Sénégal.
 He was given command of a 30-gun frigate and took back Fort James in Gambia from pirates.

 From 1720 to 1722 he served the Compagnie des Indes.
 He was given command of four armed frigates.
 In 1721, he took over the fortress of Arguin after 13 days of siege.
 He got his brevet of ensign of vessel on 16 August 1721.

 From 1722 to 1724 he was attached to the direction of works of the port of Lorient in Brittany.

 In 1724 he returned to the service of the Compagnie des Indes.
 He took command of two frigates and six transport vessels of the Compagnie.

 In 1724 after 13 days of siege, he took over the forts of Arguin and Portendick occupied by the Dutch.

 In 1727 he was in France and served on the Neptune commanded by the Marquis d'O.

 In 1730 he got a brevet of lieutenant de vaisseau and the commanded the Fluyt Somme.
 He was also appointed king's lieutenant to the Louisiana government under the orders of his brother, Étienne Perier, governor of Louisiana.
 He arrived in Louisiana in 1731, made an expedition against the Natchez and returned in France.

 In 1733 he was appointed second captain on the Griffon, then commander of the Méduse.

 In 1734 he was on the Fleuron under the command of M. de Beauharnais.
-The vessel was part of the Danzig's Dantzig’s expedition, in charge of transporting soldiers to help the King of Poland during the Siege of Danzig.
+The vessel was in charge of transporting soldiers to help the King of Poland during the Siege of Danzig.

 In 1738–1739 he commanded the Astrée in charge of protecting along the coasts of Guinea the trade of the Compagnie des Indes from the attacks of the English.
 In 1739, he destroyed along the coast of Morocco the flagship of the Salé Rovers.

 On 1 May 1741 he was appointed capitaine de vaisseau.

 In March 1744 he commanded the Dauphin-Royal.

 In 1745, during the siege of Louisbourg, he was appointed to command a squadron for the defense of Louisbourg, but the expedition was canceled.

 In 1747 he got the command of Northumberland and of a squadron sent to help Canada.

 On 17 February 1750 he was appointed commissioner general of artillery.
 Then, he commanded Le Lys and a division on the coast of Guinea.
 On his return, he was appointed chef d'escadre on 1 September 1752.

 In 1755 he commanded Le Bizarre in comte Dubois's squadron and he went to Duisburg.

 In 1756 the king appointed him attached to the council of the Ministry of Marine and director of naval charts and plans.

 He died on 7 April 1757 in Versailles, France, and was buried the day after in the Notre-Dame de Versailles in the presence of the first officers of the court.